 Q: What does a guy mean when he says “I’m just really busy”?

-A: I think you need to stop chasing him and try to be a little more cool and mysterious.
-From the sound of it he likes you but isn’t interested in a second date - for the moment at least
+A: I think you need to stop chasing him and try to be a little cooler and more mysterious.
+From the sound of it, he likes you but isn’t interested in a second date – for the moment at least

 If he’s reluctant to commit because he really is too busy, you’ll find out soon enough.